-On December 16, 1996, the Commission issued Order No. PSC-96-1532-FOF-TP, resolving the issues in MFS' petition for arbitration with Sprint.
-In that Order, the Commission directed the parties to file a written agreement memorializing and implementing its arbitration decision within 30 days of issuance of the Order.
+On December 16, 1996, we issued Order No. PSC-96-1532-FOF-TP, resolving the issues in MFS' petition for arbitration with Sprint.
+In that Order, we directed the parties to file a written agreement memorializing and implementing our arbitration decision within 30 days of issuance of the Order.
 On December 31, 1996, MFS filed a Motion for Reconsideration.
 On January 10, 1997, Sprint timely filed a Response to Motion for Reconsideration.
-On January 14, 1997, the parties filed a Joint Motion for Stay of a Portion of the Commission's Order on Petition for Arbitration, in which they requested that the Commission defer the requirement to file a written agreement pending disposition of MFS' motion for reconsideration.
-This is staff's recommendation to grant the parties' joint motion and deny MFS' motion for reconsideration.
+On January 14, 1997, the parties filed a Joint Motion for Stay of a Portion of the Commission's Order on Petition for Arbitration, in which they requested that we defer the requirement to file a written agreement pending disposition of MFS' motion for reconsideration.
+We address both motions herein.